-Enter the corporation's EIN.
-If the corporation does not have an EIN, it must apply for one.
+Enter the corporation's (entity's) EIN.
+If the corporation (entity) doesn't have an EIN, it must apply for one.
 An EIN can be applied for:

-- Online-Click on the EIN link at - www.irs.gov/businesses/small.
-The EIN is issued - immediately once the application information is validated. - By telephone at 1-800-829-4933.
+Online-Go to IRS.gov/EIN.
+The EIN is issued immediately once the application information is validated.

-By mailing or faxing Form SS-4, Application for Employer Identification Number.
+By faxing or mailing Form SS-4, Application for Employer Identification Number.

-If the corporation has not received its EIN by the time the return is due, enter "Applied For" and the date you applied in the space for the EIN.
+If the corporation (entity) hasn't received its EIN by the time the return is due, enter "Applied For" and the date the EIN was applied in the space for the EIN.
 For more details, see the Instructions for Form SS-4.